biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 ### Translation Tasks

-First, it appears that a user intended to translate a caption from a paper from Japanese to English.
+First, it appears that a user intended to translate a caption from a paper from Chinese to English.

 Pull out a few question and answer pairs